-(1) An eligible employee can take up to twelve weeks for the FML circumstances listed in paragraphs (B)(1) to (B)(6) of this policy.
-Under this policy, Stark state college uses a rolling back twelve-month period beginning with the first instance of FML.

-(2) Each time an employee takes leave, the college will compute the amount of leave the employee has taken under this policy in the last twelve months and subtract it from the twelve weeks of available leave, and the balance remaining is the amount the employee is entitled to take at that time.

-(3) If two Stark state college employees request to take leave for the birth of the same child, adoption, or placement of the same child in foster care, or to care for the same parent with a serious health condition, the employees may only take a combined total of twelve weeks of leave.
-If the employees each request to take leave to care for the same covered injured or ill service member, the employees may only take a combined total of twenty-six weeks of leave.
+- (1) An eligible employee can take up to 12 weeks for the FML circumstances listed in paragraphs (B)(1) to (B)(6) of this policy.
+Under this policy, Stark state college uses a rolling back 12-month review period beginning with the first instance of FML. - (2) Each time an employee takes FML, the college will compute the amount of leave the employee has taken under this policy in the last 12 months and subtract it from the 12 weeks of available leave, and the balance remaining is the amount the employee is entitled to take at that time. - (3) If two Stark state college employees request to take FML for the birth of the same child, adoption, or placement of the same child in foster care, or to care for the same parent with a serious health condition, the employees may only take a combined total of 12 weeks of FML.
+If the employees each request to take FML to care for the same covered injured or ill service member, the employees may only take a combined total of 26 weeks of FML.